erfanresume/erfanresume/README.md

 ### 👨‍🎓 About Me
 ##
 Hello!
-I’m **Sam**, a PhD student in Computer Science at **Utah State University**, where I am fortunate to be supervised by **Dr. Shah Muhammad Hamdi**.
-My research focuses on **Generative Models, Data Augmentation, Time Series Analysis**, and **Deep Learning**.
+I’m **Erfan**, a MSc student in Computer Science at **Kharazmi University of Tehran(Tarbiat Moalem)**, where I am fortunate to be supervised by **Dr. Amir Asghari Tochaie**.
+My research focuses on **Vehicular Ad-Hoc Networks, Internet of Vehicle, Graph Neural Networks, Fuzzy Inference Systems**, and **Machine Learning**.

 I am best described as dedicated, disciplined, and hard-working.
-My aim is to develop innovative solutions that enhance the capabilities of data-driven technologies.
+My aim is to develop innovative solutions that enhance the capabilities of routing and clustering in VANET.

 ### 💻 Technical Proficiency